apache/distributedlog/website/_posts/2016-09-19-kafka-vs-distributedlog.md

 - sijie
 ---

-We open sourced [DistributedLog](http://DistributedLog.io) in May 2016.
+We open sourced [DistributedLog](http://DistributedLog.io) [^distributedlog] in May 2016.
 It generated a lot of interest in the community.
-One frequent question we are asked is how does DistributedLog compare to [Apache Kafka](http://kafka.apache.org/) .
+One frequent question we are asked is how does DistributedLog compare to [Apache Kafka](http://kafka.apache.org/) [^kafka].
 Technically DistributedLog is not a full fledged partitioned pub/sub system like Apache Kafka.
-DistributedLog is a replicated log stream store, using [Apache BookKeeper](http://bookKeeper.apache.org/) as its log segment store.
+DistributedLog is a replicated log stream store, using [Apache BookKeeper](http://bookKeeper.apache.org/) [^bookkeeper] as its log segment store.
 It focuses on offering *durability*, *replication* and *strong consistency* as essentials for building reliable real-time systems.
 One can use DistributedLog to build and experiment with different messaging models (such as Queue, Pub/Sub).